houstondatavis/data-jam-june-2015/README.md

 ### CMS Medicare data (FY 2011)
 *HospitalPrices.csv*
 ### Description:
-In an effort to increase price transparency, the Centers for Medicare and Medicaid Services (CMS) have publicly released for the first time a data set showing what hospitals charged and what Medicare paid for the 100 most common Medicare inpatient stays (Diagnostic Related Groups or DRGs) in 2011.
-And on June 3, 2013 CMS also released an outpatient data set, containing charges and Medicare payments for 30 select Ambulatory Payment Classification Codes (APCs), by facility.The differences between hospital charges and Medicare payments are striking, as is the enormous variation in hospital charges across and within communities.
+In an effort to increase price transparency, the Centers for Medicare and Medicaid Services (CMS) have publicly released a data set showing what hospitals charged and what Medicare paid for the 100 most common Medicare inpatient stays (Diagnostic Related Groups or DRGs) in 2011.
+And on June 3, 2013 CMS also released an outpatient data set, containing charges and Medicare payments for 30 select Ambulatory Payment Classification Codes (APCs), by facility.

 [Originally posted here](http://visualizing.org/contests/visualizing-hospital-price-data)